 The Tri-City Service District was provided notice of this annexation.
 The District responded that it has adequate capacity to serve the annexation.
 The District provides sewer collection to the Cities of West Linn, Oregon City and Gladstone.
-The property owner must initiate the Tri-City Service District annexation after annexation to the City and has included an acknowledgement of this requirement in their petition.
-The City Commission should concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the annexation.
+The property owner must initiate the Tri-City Service District annexation after annexation to the City.
+The City Commission should concur with Tri-City Service District's annexation of the subject property in the ordinance annexing the property.